OpenAEV-Platform/docs/docs/usage/scenario/security-coverage.md

 > - Attack Patterns defined in **OpenCTI** (by External ID or Name) must be aligned with those configured in **OpenAEV
     **.
 > - Targets are resolved via **Custom Tag Rule labeled `opencti`**, and the corresponding **platforms and architectures
-    ** are extracted from these targets.
+    ** are extracted from these Asset groups.
 > - Payloads are matched against the Attack Patterns **and** must be compatible with the extracted platforms and
     architectures.
 >
 > In other words, inject creation only occurs when:
 > 1. The Attack Pattern exists in OpenAEV, and
-> 2. A payload exists that matches both the Attack Pattern **and** the platforms/architectures derived from the targets
+> 2. A payload exists that matches both the Attack Pattern **and** the platforms/architectures derived from the Asset groups
      defined in the Custom Tag Rules.
 >
 > If either condition is not met, a **Placeholder Inject** is created to highlight missing coverage.